BlobViewer

 Blob Images and Aspect Ratio

 By default, your blob image will keep aspect ratio at the window resizing.
-To override that behaviour, add image-ignore-aspect-ratio as the classNames parameter in the BlobViewer widget properties in the form.
+To override that behaviour, add image-ignore-aspect-ratio as the value for classNames parameter in the BlobViewer widget properties in the form.

 Please see the examples of images behaviour at window resizing with aspect ratio preserved (upper figure) and aspect ratio ignored (lower figure):